 At the 2005 Wimbledon Championships, former Auburn great and Shore-coached Stephen Huss rewrote history, along with partner Wesley Moodie, by becoming the first qualifiers ever to capture the Gentlemen's Doubles Title.
 Huss also became the first Auburn tennis player ever to win a Wimbledon title.

-The 2002 season proved to be one of many successes as Shore led the doubles team of Andrew Colombo and Mark Kovacs to the NCAA title.
+The 2002 season proved to be one of Auburn's most successful as Shore led the doubles team of Andrew Colombo and Mark Kovacs to the NCAA title.
 The duo went on to earn the honor of ITA Doubles Team of the Year.
-In the same season, the team advanced to the quarterfinals of the NCAA Championships for the third time in school history, defeating East Tennessee State, Mississippi State and Washington before falling to #4 UCLA in the quarterfinal round.
+In the same season, Auburn advanced to the team quarterfinals of the NCAA Championships for the third time in school history, defeating East Tennessee State, Mississippi State and Washington before falling to #4 UCLA in the quarterfinal round.
 Shore also led the Tigers to the quarters in 1998, defeating Illinois in the Sweet 16.

 A native of Ottawa, Ontario, Canada, Shore graduated from Francis Marion College in Florence, S.C., in 1984 with a Bachelor of Science degree in psychology.
 While at Francis Marion, Shore finished his playing career ranked 20th nationally in NAIA singles.